EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

 ==Setup==
 1) Download and install both Faraday and Autoit
 2) Make or load a character in Faraday, then go to the Home area -> click on the 3 vertical dots next to the card you want -> click on "Export To PNG" like this: https://files.catbox.moe/i7zusw.png
-3) Download "Faraday PNG card to TavernAI json v1.au3" in this repository, run it and choose the PNG file you just exported.
+3) Download "Faraday card to TavernAI json v2.au3" in this repository, run it and choose the PNG file you just exported.
 4) A JSON file will automatically be generated, this TarvernAI json file should me much more compatiable with different AI character apps than the Faraday card.